jetannenbaum/makerPiRP2040Bot/makerPiRP2040Bot.md

 Once again, turn off the board, hold down the BOOT button, and turn on the board.
 You should see the board show up as a USB drive again.
 Drag the new utf file over to the drive, turn the power off, and turn it back on without pressing the BOOT button.
 The MicroPython run-time should now be loaded onto your board.

 Assuming you are using the Thonny IDE, you should be able to configure the application to use the Raspberry Pi Pico MicroPython interface.
 When you are done, press the Stop/Reset button and you should see the MicroPython RPEL prompt identifying the version of MicroPython running on your board.

-**Adding the Neopixel library to the board**

-Download the [neopixel library](https://github.com/blaz-r/pi_pico_neopixel) to your local machine.
-You can open the library in Thonny and then store it on the Maker Pi RP2040 board.
-First, create a lib folder on the board, then save the library.

 **Communicate with the bluetooth module**